Keyonte George: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Baylor 2022 Basketball Commitments".
+Rivals.
+Retrieved November 13, 2022.; "2022 Baylor Bears Recruiting Class".
+ESPN.
+Retrieved November 13, 2022.; "2022 Team Ranking".
+Rivals.
+Retrieved November 13, 2022.;

 College career

 On January 11, 2023, George scored 32 points in an 83–78 victory over West Virginia.
 He was named Big 12 Freshman of the Year as well as Second Team All-Big 12.
 George scored 506 points as a freshman at Baylor, the second most in school history, and holds the program record for the most 20-point games in program history with 20.

 Professional career

 The Utah Jazz selected George with the sixteenth overall pick in the 2023 NBA draft.
 After playing shooting guard as a prep and in college, George began playing as a point guard under head coach Will Hardy.

 On October 25, 2023, George made his NBA regular season debut against the Sacramento Kings, putting up eight points, two rebounds, and two assists off the bench in a 130–114 loss.
 On December 2, George scored a then career high 21 points against the Portland Trail Blazers, adding six rebounds and six assists in the game.
-On December 12, 2023, George scored a new career-high 30 points against the Oklahoma City Thunder.
+On December 12, George scored a new career-high 30 points against the Oklahoma City Thunder.
 On February 4, 2024, George recorded his first career double-double with 19 points and 10 rebounds in a 123–108 win over the Milwaukee Bucks.
 On November 4, 2024, George tied his career-high of 35 points against the Chicago Bulls.

 While some speculate that George was benched due to being surpassed by Collier, the move of Collier to the starting lineup allowed Keyonte to return to his role of an off-ball scorer, where he has been thriving.

+On December 15, 2025, George recorded 37 points, four rebounds, and six assists in a 140-133 overtime victory over the Dallas Mavericks.

+On January 20, 2026, George recorded a career-high 43 points in a 127–122 victory over the Minnesota Timberwolves.
+He scored 25 points in the first half alone and finished the game shooting 15-of-28 from the field, including six three-pointers.
+With this performance, George recorded his seventh game of the season with at least 30 points and five three-pointers, tying Bojan Bogdanović for the third-most such games in a single season in Jazz history.

+On September 18, 2026, George agreed to a contract extension for $157.5 million dollars over five years.